Uncertainty deepens over Afghan Taliban leader

 Taliban spokesman Zabihullah Mujahid said enhanced security measures meant it was taking some time to contact Mansour directly, but that a voice recording would be released.

-“Well, we are trying to locate him through our people to get his voice and release to the media to kill these rumors spread by the Afghan puppet government,” Mujahid said.
+“Well, we are trying to locate him through our people to get his voice and release to the media to kill these rumours spread by the Afghan puppet government,” Mujahid said.

 The lack of clarity has clouded prospects for any resumption in a peace process facilitated by Pakistan after talks broke down following the news of Omar’s death.